 Itad's operating environment is constantly changing, and the security challenges are becoming more complex.
 Deploying MEL activity into insecure environments balances personnel safety and assuring access to often remote conflict-affected locations.
-Itad takes a comprehensive approach to managing all the risks to which staff and consultants are exposed to in the course of their work.
+Itad takes a comprehensive approach to managing all the risks to which employees and Suppliers are exposed to in the course of their work.